-You can find Betamax Video Club: Absolute Beginners here or listen to it below.
+You can download Betamax Video Club: Absolute Beginners here or listen to it below.

-If you’ve enjoyed hearing me on Betamax Video Club, there’s a lot more about eighties films that nobody else in their right mind would consider worthy of discussion in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
+If you’ve enjoyed listening to me on Betamax Video Club, there’s a lot more about eighties films that nobody else in their right mind would consider worthy of discussion in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.